NOTICE REGARDING CHURCH SERVICES

-Grant Lord, that the Church in every parish may be a place where children grow in grace as they grow in years; where young men and women find fulfilment in your service, where those in midlife find strength to attempt new and greater things to your glory and those in the evening of life glimpse the light of your eternal glory; where the sorrowing find comfort and the weary rest; where the doubting find certainty and the tempted strength to resist; where the lonely find fellowship and the sinner forgiveness.
-This prayer we ask in the name of your Son, Jesus Christ our Lord.
+Heavenly Father, grant that the family of the Church in this Union of Parishes may be a place of welcome to all.
+May your Holy Spirit help children to grow in grace as they grow in years; may young men and women be fulfilled in your service; may those in mid-life be strengthened to attempt new and greater things; and may those in the evening of life glimpse the light of your eternal glory.
+May the sorrowing find comfort and the weary rest; may the doubting find certainty and the tempted strength; and may the lonely find fellowship and the sinner forgiveness.
+This prayer we ask in the name of your Son, Jesus Christ, our Lord.
 Amen

 The Reverend Peter Rutherford

-Born in Belfast, the Reverend Peter Rutherford was educated at the Royal Belfast Academical Institution, the University of St Andrews, Scotland, the Church of Ireland Theological College and the University of Ulster.
-Ordained deacon in 1983 and priest in 1984, Peter served his curacy in the parish of Stormont, Diocese of Down.
-Commissioned into the Royal Army Chaplains’ Department in 1985, he served throughout the world, retiring in 2002 as Assistant Chaplain General at the age of 45.
-After a chaplaincy in Varese, Italy, in the Diocese of Europe, he was appointed Rector of the Castlepollard and Oldcastle Union in 2004, and Rector of the Julianstown Union in 2010, both in the Diocese of Meath, where he has also been Diocesan Director of Ordinands, Warden of the Guild of Lay Readers, and an elected member of the Standing Committee of the General Synod.
+Born in Belfast in 1957, Peter was educated at the Royal Belfast Academical Institution, the University of St Andrews, Scotland, the Church of Ireland Theological College and the University of Ulster.
+Ordained deacon in 1983 and priest in 1984, he served a curacy in the parish of Stormont, Diocese of Down.
+Commissioned into the Royal Army Chaplains’ Department in 1985, he served throughout the world, resigning in 2002 as Assistant Chaplain General.